RIK1849/TiffinSeva/README.md

 Download
 -----------------------------------------------------------------------------------------------

-You can download this project from https://github.com/NeelM19/TiffinSeva
+You can download this project from https://github.com/RIK1849/TiffinSeva

 ## License

-Copyright 2021 Neel Modi
+Copyright 2021 Rutvik Chavda

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.